comtrya/comtrya/docs/src/command.md

 ### Scoped environment variables

 Sometimes, environment variables are needed to run a command or set of commands.
-As of v0.9.1, Comtrya will offer the ability to inject environment variables for the scope of a single `command.run` action.
-An initializer will run prior to the action to inject the environment variables, then after the step as ran, a finalizer will remove those from the environment.
+As of v0.9.1, Comtrya will has the ability to inject environment variables for the scope of a single `command.run` action.
+An initializer will run prior to the action to inject the environment variables, then after the command run finished, a finalizer will remove those from the environment.
 In the manifest, the environment is implemented as a hash map of keys and values.
 Multiple environment variables are supported.

 ### Example